oreluk/oreluk.github.io/_pages/about.md

 ---

-I am a Senior Algorithm & Validation Engineer at Joby Aviation, specializing in uncertainty quantification, probabilistic modeling, and optimal decision making.
-Previously, I worked at Sandia National Laboratories, focusing on developing optimal experimental designs for complex physics-based models.
+I am a Senior Algorithm & Validation Engineer at Joby Aviation, focusing on uncertainty quantification, probabilistic modeling, and optimal decision making.
+Previously, I worked at Sandia National Laboratories developing Bayesian optimal experimental designs for complex physics-based models.
 I earned my PhD in mechanical engineering from UC Berkeley, co-advised by Michael Frenklach and Andy Packard.
-Additionally, I hold a BS in mechanical engineering from the University of Illinois at Chicago.
+I also hold a BS in mechanical engineering from the University of Illinois at Chicago.